Key indicators on child welfare in 2025. The main findings of the image are described in the text on the page.

 Service need must be assessed within three months if a child is considered to need child welfare services or needs special support.
 Still, the urgency of any new child welfare case is determined immediately.

-Introduction of social welfare monitoring register will specify the estimate of the number of child welfare clients
+Introduction of the Finnish Social Welfare and Care register will specify the estimate of the number of child welfare clients

-These estimates are based on data from the Finnish Institute for Health and Welfare’s Social welfare monitoring register.
-The Social welfare monitoring register brings together social welfare data stored in Kanta services and separately provided by wellbeing services counties.
+These estimates are based on data from the Finnish Social Welfare and Care register.
+The register brings together social welfare data stored in Kanta services and separately provided by wellbeing services counties.
 Since autumn 2024, the data in the monitoring register have been published as regular statistics.

 “Improving the quality of information is long-term work in which THL supports wellbeing services counties.
 We thank the wellbeing services counties for the work they have done so far.
 It is now starting to bear fruit,” says Development Manager Martta Forsell.